WHY ARE BAGWORMS A PROBLEM?

-During the spring, summer or fall, the strongest and best concentrate to apply is MAXTHOR.
+During the spring, summer or fall, the strongest and best concentrate to apply is MAXXTHOR.
 Its fast working and goes a long way.
-Maxxthor is oil based which enables it to penetrate bagworm bags which any “over-the-counter” big box solutions can’t do.
+Maxxthor is oil based which enables it to penetrate bagworm bags which any “over the counter” big box solutions can’t do.

 Use it monthly when bagworms are first active; once they ‘re gone, treat every 2 months to make sure they don’t return.
-If its the middle of the summer and you have only now identified a problem, treat once week until all activity is stopped.
+If it’s the middle of the summer and you have only now identified a problem, treat once a week until all activity is stopped.

 Mix .15 oz of Maxxthor per gallon of water in any good pump sprayer for small jobs.
 1 gallon of mixed material can cover up to 430 sq/ft.